alsmola/graphgrc/nist80053/ac-8.md

-# AC-8 - System Use Notification
+# NIST 800-53v5 - AC-8 - System Use Notification
 - Display \[ Assignment: system use notification \] to users before granting access to the system that provides privacy and security notices consistent with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines and state that:
 - Retain the notification message or banner on the screen until users acknowledge the usage conditions and take explicit actions to log on to or further access the system; and
 - For publicly accessible systems: